dkoslicki/PressPurt/README.md

 # PressPurtCoreAlg
-The core algorithm for the Koslicki &amp; Novak JMB paper (2018).
+This repository contains an implementation of all the results contained in the Koslicki &amp; Novak JMB paper [1].

 # Installation
 I suggest doing this in a [virtual environment](https://docs.python.org/3/library/venv.html).
 This repository is created for python3, so to create a virtual environment, enter these commands at the command line: